 SVG vector standard gives it greater versatility and control than PNG.
 For example, you can use SVG to create more complex graphics that are not possible with PNG.
 Additionally, SVG does not suffer from the compression issues that PNG does.

-In this blog post, we will discuss the various benefits of using SVG over PNG and why one should consider using it over other image formats.
+In this blog post, we will discuss the various benefits of using SVG over PNG.
+Also, why one should consider using it over other image formats.
 By the end of this article, you should have a better understanding of why SVG is often the preferred choice for web images and why it should be considered when choosing an image format.

 Let’s have a look at the differences between SVG and PNG: